Church of Christ

 1. We believe…God Almighty is the Creator of Heaven and Earth.
 His nature is a Trinity consisting of the Father, the Son and the Holy Ghost.
 His words and works are endless, and His ways are unknown by man except man is redeemed and quickened by the Spirit in a new birth.

 2. We believe…Jesus Christ is the Only Begotten Son of God who is One with the Father.
 He was born of the Virgin Mary in Bethlehem, Israel, and He was conceived by the Holy Ghost.
-He lived a sinless life in the flesh, and He was baptized by John the Baptist.
+He lived a sinless life in the flesh, and He was baptized by John the Baptist in the Jordan River.
 After He was baptized by water, then the Holy Spirit descended upon Him.
 He performed mighty works among the Jews that no man has ever done before, such as healings, miracles and resurrections.
-He was crucified by the hand of the Roman Empire (at the demand of a Jewish mob) on Mount Calvary near Jerusalem.
+He was crucified by the hand of the Roman Empire (at the demand of the Jewish religious authorities) on Mount Calvary near Jerusalem.
 Jesus Christ was resurrected on the 3rd day, along with many other Saints, who ascended to heaven in a cloud after 40 days.
 He will return at the time of the restitution of all things as written by the prophets, according to Acts 3:21.
 This finished work of Jesus Christ, which is the death of Christ and the shedding of His innocent blood, is called the infinite atonement in Scriptures.
 It is by this means which the Law of Moses (the ministry of death) was fulfilled and rendered obsolete.(Hebrews 8:13)